Hewlett-Packard to cut up to 16,000 more jobs

 However, analysts were disappointed by the firm's revenue growth, which fell 1% from the same period a year ago to $27.3bn.

 HP has been hit hard by declining PC sales as consumers shift towards devices such as tablets and smartphones.

-Ms Whitman has tried to shift the firm's focus to computing equipment and networking gear for business clients.'On track'
+Ms Whitman has tried to shift the firm's focus to computing equipment and networking gear for business clients.

 HP began a restructuring plan in 2012 that was designed to simplify the company's business processes, accelerate innovation, lower costs and deliver better results.